How Product Images Affect AI Citations — Alt Text, Visual Search, and What AI Agents Actually See

 }

-Visual search: the growing channel
+Visual search: the channel that's quietly growing

-To rank in visual search:
+To show up in visual search:

 Shopify image optimization checklist

-- Write descriptive alt text: Product name + view/angle + one distinguishing detail.
-10–15 words per image.
+- Write descriptive alt text: product name + view/angle + one distinguishing detail.
+10-15 words per image.

 - Rename files before upload:

-GEOlikeaPro’s AI Readiness audit checks your product images — alt text coverage, file naming, and schema image fields — across your entire catalog.
-Sign up free to find what AI agents can’t see.
+GEOlikeaPro's AI Readiness audit checks your product images - alt text coverage, file naming, schema image fields - across your entire catalog.
+Sign up free to find what AI agents can't see.

 FAQ